Product-Mix Auctions and Tropical Geometry: Product-Mix Auctions.

+When the valuations are all constant, competitive equilibrium exists at $a \in \conv_\Z(A)$ if and only if $a \in A_1 + \cdots + A_J$.
+When each $A_i \subset \ZZ$, checking the existence of competitive equilibrium is exactly the SUBSET-SUM problem, which is NP-complete.
+However, in this case of $n=1$, competitive equilibrium exists for constant valuation if each $A_i$ contains all lattice points in its convex hull.
+This is not true for $n \geq 2$.
+For example, $A_1 = \{(0,0), (1,1)\}$ and $A_2 = \{(1,0), (0,1)\}$ contain all the lattice points in their respective convex hulls, but competitive equilibrium does not exist at $(1,1)$ under any valuation, including constant valuation.

-Auctioneers are greatly interested in general conditions on $\{u^j\}$ (or $\{u^j, a\}$) for the existence of competitive equilibrium and algorithms for finding prices $p$ and the winner assignment at those prices.
-If there is one seller and $J-1$ buyers, in general competitive equilibrium does not guarantee maximal profit for the seller.
+Economists are greatly interested in general conditions on $\{u^j\}$ (or $\{u^j, a\}$) for the existence of competitive equilibrium and algorithms for finding prices $p$ and the winner assignment at those prices.
+If there is one seller and $J-1$ buyers, in general, competitive equilibrium does not guarantee maximal profit for the seller.
 The seller may make a bigger revenue by selling fewer products, see Example~\ref{ex:max.profit}.
 Maximizing profit for the seller is a different problem from finding competitive equilibrium.
+Often profit maximization is the objective of combinatorial auctions \cite{de2003combinatorial}, and thus results in that literature do not transfer immediately.